 1. COARSELY CHOP the nuts.
 Sift baking soda to eliminate any lumps.

-2. BUTTER 2 cookies sheet trays/half sheet pans and set aside.
+2. BUTTER two cookie sheet trays/half sheet pans and set aside.

-4. REDUCE heat to medium and continue boiling at a moderate steady rate until mixture reaches 275°F. This might take about 35 minutes.
+4. REDUCE heat to medium and continue boiling steadily until the mixture reaches 275°F. This might take about 35 minutes.
 Stir frequently.
 When you reach 275°F…

-6. REMOVE pan from the heat and remove the thermometer.
+6. REMOVE the pan from the heat and remove the thermometer.

 7. SPRINKLE in baking soda; stir thoroughly to combine.
 POUR immediately onto the buttered sheet pans.
 Use two forks to lift up and separate the mixture as it cools.